nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 The major constraint that we have is energy consumption.
 We try to gain a more efficient measurement about power energy with a specific tool like an ammeter with two boards on series and evaluating the current taken in input of the second board, where the first one is equipped with all the sensors.
 The output of our ammeter says that we consume *0,004A = ~4mA*.
 The main problem about this measure is that our ammeters give this results only if it's on a large scale of unit without fusibile.

+#### This instead is a measure for the expectation lifetime of our devices that is power on with 3 battery AAA NiMh.

 ```
 66000mAh Battery Capacity (3xAAA)